This episode of Communio Sanctorum is titled, “Liturgy.”

 Even within the same church, there may be different liturgies for different events and seasons of the year.

 For convenience sake, churches tend to get put into 2 broad categories; liturgical & non-liturgical.
-Liturgical churches are often also called “high-church” meaning they have a set tradition for the order of the service that includes special vestments for the priests & officiates; and follow a pattern for their service that’s been conducted the same way for many years.
-Certain portions of the Bible are proscribed, maybe a reading from another treasured tome of that denomination, people sit, stand and kneel at designated times, and maybe the clergy follows a set route through the sanctuary.
+Liturgical churches are often also called “high-church” meaning they have a set tradition for the order of the service that includes special vestments for priests & officiants; and follow a pattern for their service that’s been conducted the same way for many years.
+Certain portions of the Bible are read, then a reading from another treasured tome of that denomination, people sit, stand and kneel at designated times, and clergy follows a set route through the sanctuary.

 In a non-liturgical church, while they may follow a regular order of service, there’s little of the formalism and ritual used in a high-church service.
-In many liturgical churches, the message a pastor or priest is to share each week is spelled out by the denominational hierarchy in a manual that’s sent out once a year.
+In many liturgical churches, the message a pastor or priest is to share each week is spelled out by the denominational hierarchy in a manual sent out annually.
 In a non-liturgical church, the pastor is typically free to pick what he wants to speak on.

-The great liturgies arose in the 4th to 6th Cs.
-Most of them were codified in the 6th & 7th.
+The great liturgies arose in the 4th to 6th Cs then codified in the 6th & 7th.
 They were much more elaborate than the order of service practiced in the churches of the 2nd & 3rd Cs.

 Several factors led to the creation of liturgies à